AdhamGamal/crud-app-devops/readme.md

 ## **📌 Next Steps**

-🔹 Containerization of backend and frontend using Docker 🐳 🔹 Set up a CI/CD pipeline with GitHub Actions 🚀
+🔹 Set up a CI/CD pipeline with GitHub Actions 🚀
 🔹 Deploy the application on Kubernetes (K8s) ☸️